gucci-ninja/Soft-Eng-Lecture-Notes/5A/3EA3/README.md

 ### Quantifiers

-- operator that applies to a funct ion
+- operator that applies to a function
   - defined from a two-operand symmetric associative operator
   - **∀** for all
     - binary result